vishal-rathour-niit/transform-images-into-videos-on-scroll/README.md

-# video generator from images on window scroll
+# Dynamic Video Creation: Transform Images into Videos on Scroll

-library for to convert images series to video and play on window scroll, in single or multple.
+Library to convert a series of images into a video and play it on window scroll, either as a single video or multiple.

- **Note :-all rendering image(desktop and mobile) should be name like - smog (1).jpg ,  smog (2).jpg**
+ **Note: All rendered images (for desktop and mobile) should be named like smog (1).jpg, smog (2).jpg, and so on.**

 ## HTML